Amiya Kumar Bagchi

-Amiya Kumar Bagchi (born 1936) is an Indian political economist.
+Amiya Kumar Bagchi (1936 – 28 November 2024) was an Indian economic historian.

-Biography
+Life and career

-His academic career began when he started teaching in Presidency College, Kolkata.
-In the 1960s, he taught in the Faculty of Economics in Cambridge (where he was Fellow of Jesus College), but resigned his post in 1969, to resume his academic career in Presidency College, Kolkata.
+Bagchi earned his masters in economics at Presidency College, Kolkata, and his PhD from Trinity College, Cambridge in 1963.
+His teaching career began at Presidency College, followed by a stint in the Faculty of Economics at the University of Cambridge in the 1960s, where he was a Fellow of Jesus College.
+He resigned his post in 1969 to return to Presidency College.

 In 1974 he joined the newly founded Centre for Studies in Social Sciences, Calcutta.

-Bagchi has specialised in the history of Indian banking and finance, and acted as Official Historian of the State Bank of India (SBI) from 1976 to 1998; he played a leading role in ensuring that the unique archives of SBI are preserved for posterity.
+Bagchi specialised in the history of Indian banking and finance, and acted as official historian of the State Bank of India until 1997.

-After retiring as Reserve Bank of India professor from the Centre for Studies in Social Sciences, Calcutta in 2001, he became the founder-director of the Institute of Development Studies, Kolkata.
+After retiring in 2001 as Reserve Bank of India Chair Professor from the Centre for Studies in Social Sciences, Calcutta, he became the founder-director of the Institute of Development Studies, Kolkata.

+Bagchi died on 28 November 2024.

 Awards and honours

-The professional awards and honours Bagchi has received include: